QCB-Collaboratory/Python-Hackathon-Winter2018/README.md

 9:30 - 10:00   | Quick presentation about the Hackahton and overview of the problems 10:00 - 12:30  | First coding session
 12:30 - 2:00pm | Lunch while coding
-2:00 - 4:00    | Second coding session
+2:00 - 3:30    | Second coding session
-4:00 - 4:30    | Final remarks and **discussions about the future**
+3:30 - 4:00    | Final remarks and **discussions about the future**
-4:30 - 5:00    | Summary of what was done in each project

 ## Coding problems